By Matt Giordano, @theyogimatt

 Now for the practical part.
 How do you actually get into Triangle Pose and begin to loosen your tight hamstrings?

 - Start by placing your feet wide apart from each other.

 - Turn your right foot and thigh outward until it is perpendicular to the left foot.

 - Bend your right knee.

-- Place your right hand on a block, book, or chair on the outside of your right thigh – option to place your hand and prop on the inside as well which will change the stretch and potentially offer a more accessible experience).
+- Place your right hand on a block, book, or chair on the outside of your right thigh.
+(You can also place your hand and prop on the inside as well, which will change the stretch and potentially offer a more accessible experience for those with less hamstring flexibility.)
+You should feel a slight pulling sensation.

-- Stay in this posture – Side Angle Pose -to target the Adductor Magnus for 5-8 breaths.
-Pro Tip: Pull your two feet toward each other to warm up the inner thighs and hamstrings!’
+Pro Tip: Pull your two feet toward each other to warm up the inner thighs and hamstrings.

-- After your 5-8 breaths, your body will likely desire to straighten the front leg, if so proceed to triangle pose by straightening the front leg slowly, and stopping when the sensation is a 7 out of 10.
-Stay in Triangle pose for 5-8 breaths.
+- After your 5-8 breaths, your body will likely desire to straighten the front leg.
+If so, proceed to Triangle Pose by straightening the front leg slowly, and stopping when the stretching sensation in your hamstring is a 7 out of 10.
+Stay in Triangle Pose for 5-8 breaths.

-- To come out of triangle, re-bend the front knee, press down into your feet and rise up.
-Proceed to the left side.
+- To come out of Triangle, re-bend the front knee, press down into your feet and rise up.
+Repeat this same procedure for the left side.